 The IMU – Simons African Fellowship Program supports research sabbaticals for mathematicians from African developing countries employed in Africa to travel to an internationally known mathematical center of excellence (worldwide) for collaborative research.
 All travel and living expenses of the grantees will be covered by the fellowship up to 5,000 USD.

 The Simons Foundation’s mission is to advance the frontiers of research in mathematics and the basic sciences.
 They sponsor a range of programs in the sciences, including grants programs in mathematics and the physical sciences.
 The primary focus of the foundation’s Mathematics and Physical Sciences division is the theoretical sciences radiating from mathematics: in particular, the fields of mathematics, theoretical computer science and theoretical physics.

-All invoices for travel cost, visa, insurance, public transport, accommodation and up to four taxi receipts and all boarding tickets have to be kept by the grantee and be sent (original) to the CDC/ IMU Secretariat by regular mail.
+All invoices for travel cost, visa, insurance, accommodation and up to four taxi receipts and all boarding tickets have to be kept by the grantee and be sent (original) to the CDC/ IMU Secretariat by regular mail.

 If you travel during public holidays in the host country and while the host institution is closed for public holidays (e.g. during Christmas time) you cannot received basic living cost during the period the institution is closed, but your accommodation cost can be paid.

 Please note that the grant does not cover any travel costs, accommodation and living costs for requests for additional trips (e.g. to participate in conferences/ workshops) during this time.
 Those costs have to be covered by the grantee or his/her host institution.
 The living and accommodation cost only cover the research period.
-In case the grantees stays abroad for privat or other purposes not related to the research visit neither living or accommodation cost can be covered from the grant.
+In case the grantees stays abroad for private or other purposes not related to the research visit neither living or accommodation cost can be covered from the grant.